konstructio/kubefirst/docs/kubefirst/github/gitops.md

 ![](../../img/kubefirst/gitops/gitops-cicd.png)

 Our CI pipelines originate in your privately hosted GitHub Actions Runner with a workflow being submitted to Argo Workflows.
-The workflows will publish your container with a pre-release helm chart.
+The workflows will publish your container with a pre-release Helm chart.

 The pipelines then continue with promotion of the release through the preprod environments.